OPS-E2E-PPE/VBA-Docs/api/Outlook.SenderInAddressListRuleCondition.AddressList.md

 ---
-title: SenderInAddressListRuleCondition.AddressList Property (Outlook)
+title: SenderInAddressListRuleCondition.AddressList property (Outlook)
 keywords: vbaol11.chm2470
 f1_keywords:
 - vbaol11.chm2470
-ms.prod: outlook
 api_name:
 - Outlook.SenderInAddressListRuleCondition.AddressList
 ms.assetid: 78c34e63-9248-f86d-d10b-ed2c3b196297
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SenderInAddressListRuleCondition.AddressList Property (Outlook)
+# SenderInAddressListRuleCondition.AddressList property (Outlook)

 Returns or sets an **[AddressList](Outlook.AddressList.md)** object that represents the address list used to evaluate the rule condition.
 Read/write.

 ## Syntax

 _expression_. `AddressList`

-_expression_ A variable that represents a [SenderInAddressListRuleCondition](./Outlook.SenderInAddressListRuleCondition.md) object.
+_expression_ A variable that represents a [SenderInAddressListRuleCondition](Outlook.SenderInAddressListRuleCondition.md) object.

 ## Remarks

 Returns an error if the **AddressList** object does not represent an initialized **AddressList** object.

 ## See also